-Financial assets which potentially subject the group to concentrations of credit risk consist principally of loan recievable from third party and cash in transit (Notes 12 and 19).
+Financial assets which potentially subject the group to concentrations of credit risk consist principally of loans receivable from third parties and cash at bank (Notes 12 and 19).
 The carrying amount of financial assets represents the maximum credit exposure.

-The Group's cash in transit will be placed with high quality financial institutions.
+The Group's cash at bank is placed with high-quality financial institutions.
 Management does not expect any institution to fail to meet repayments of amounts held in the name of the companies within the Group.
 While cash and cash equivalents are also subject to the impairment requirements of IFRS 9, the identified impairment loss was insignificant.